 Morning Static Yoga Routines

 Lactic acid is a compound produced when glucose is broken down and oxidized.
 During intense exercise when oxygen levels are lower, more lactic acid is produced, which can produce hydrogen ions and a burning sensation in muscles while they’re active.
-Lactate threshold (LT) pace describes a hard but manageable effort that forces your body to begin producing considerably more lactate.
-When you train at LT pace, your body conditions itself to move lactate around, and this should improve your performances.
+The lactate threshold (LT) pace describes a hard but manageable effort that forces your body to begin producing considerably more lactate.
+When you train at LT pace, your body conditions itself to move lactate around, and this should improve your performance.

 Ask any masseuse the tightest part of 90% of their clients and they’ll say, “shoulders”.
 The trick is to notice when you start tensing your shoulders (imagine a really loud alarm going off).
 If you’re pushing yourself (remember, it’s better to relax), your shoulders will almost certainly raise up towards your ears, almost as if your shoulders and ears are magnetically attracted to each other.
 Here’s a simple yogic technique to keep the shoulders really relaxed: Lift your shoulders as far up to your ears as you can, hold for a few seconds, then utterly and with full vigour “relax”.